• Home

 1. Assisted Decision-Making (Capacity) Act 2015

-This landmark Irish legislation allows you to legally define how you wish to be supported in making decisions about your personal welfare, property, and affairs.
+This allows you to legally define how you wish to be supported in making decisions about your personal welfare, property, and affairs.
 It is particularly relevant for individuals who may have difficulties making decisions now or in the future, such as those with:

 • Intellectual disabilities.